About audience targeting

 How audience targeting works

-Audiences are groups of people with specific interests, intents, and demographics, as estimated by Google.
-You can select from a wide range of categories -- such as fans of sport and travel, people shopping for cars, or specific people that have visited your website.
+For Display campaigns, audiences are groups of people with specific interests, intents, and demographic information, as estimated by Google.
+When adding an audience to a campaign or ad group, you can select from a wide range of categories—such as fans of sport and travel, people shopping for cars, or specific people that have visited your website or app.
+Google Ads will show ads to people who are likely in the selected categories.

 - Interests entered as keyword phrases